biigle/laravel-queue-alert/README.md

 ## Installation

 ```
-composer require biigle/laravel-cached-openstack
+composer require biigle/laravel-queue-alert
 ```

 ## Usage

-Set the `QUEUE_ALERT_EMAIL` variable in your `.env` file.
+Set the `QUEUE_ALERT_EMAIL` variable in your `.env` file to the email address that should receive the alerts.
 By default, this package will send one alert email every hour when the `default` queue of the default connection exceeds 1000 jobs.

 ## Configuration